-- RSA verification (encryption) with an RSA modulo up to 4096 bits, - RSA signature (decryption) using or not using the Chinese Remainder Theorem (CRT), with an RSA modulo up to 4096 bits, - RSA secret and public keys computation with an RSA modulo up to 4096 bits, - Prime number and RSA prime number generation up to 3200 bits, with Rabin-Miller primality tests.
+- RSA verification (encryption) with an RSA modulo up to 4096 bits, - RSA signature (decryption) using or not using the Chinese Remainder Theorem (CRT), with an RSA modulo up to 4096 bits, - RSA private and public keys computation with an RSA modulo up to 4096 bits, - Prime number generation up to 3200 bits, with Rabin-Miller primality tests.

-193 In USER configuration, this functionality implements the following standard hash function:

-- SHA-1 hash function chaining blocks of 512 bits to get a 160 bits result, - SHA-256 hash function chaining blocks of 512 bits to get a 256 bits result.
+- 209 In USER configuration, this functionality implements the following standard hash function: - SHA-1 hash function chaining blocks of 512 bits to get a 160-bit result, - SHA-224 hash function chaining blocks of 512 bits to get a 224-bit result, - SHA-256 hash function chaining blocks of 512 bits to get a 256-bit result. - For the SB23YRxx only, in USER configuration, this security function provides to the SICESW developer the following very efficient basic functions for Elliptic Curves Cryptography over prime fields: - general point addition, - point expansion and compression, - public scalar multiplication, - private scalar multiplication.

-8.1.11 TSF_ALEAS_A: Unpredictable Number Generation Support
+8.1.11 TSF ALEAS A: Unpredictable Number Generation Support

-- In all configurations, this functionality provides 8-bit true random numbers. - In USER configuration, this functionality supports the mitigation of information leakage. - This functionality can be qualified with the test metrics required by the BSI-AIS31 standard for a P2 class device.
+- In all configurations, this functionality provides 8-bit true random numbers. - 212 In USER configuration, this functionality supports the mitigation of information leakage. - This functionality can be qualified with the test metrics required by the BSI-AIS31 standard for a P2 class device.